fpjohnston/TECO-64/doc/starting.md

 name of a file that in turn specifies the last file edited.

 TECO_PROMPT
- - This specifies a string used for TECO’s prompt (instead of the standard asterisk prompt).
+ - The default TECO prompt is just a single asterisk (\*), but this environment variable can be used to define an alternate prompt.

 TECO_VTEDIT
  - This specifies the path for a file containing commands to be